jeh5256/acffaker/readme.md

 `wp acffake fillAll`

-This will search through all ACF json files and generate faker data for every field
+This will search through all ACF JSON files and generate faker data for every field

-`wp acffake fillPosts --posts=1,2,3,4 --type=page,post,custom-post-type`
+`wp acffake fillPosts`

 This will fill posts by post id, post type, or by a post id with a post type